-The Crow Rider by Kalyn Josephson picks up where the first one left off, with the gang fleeing on the boat while they plan their next move.
+The Crow Rider by Kalyn Josephson picks up where the The Storm Crow left off, with the gang fleeing on the boat while they plan their next move.

 From the blurb: